dabeaz/lifty/README.md

 ## Overview

-An elevator is an object from everyday experience that most people would claim to understand.
+An elevator is an object from everyday experience that most people would claim to "understand."
 However, elevators are surprisingly devious.
 Thus, an elevator makes a great problem domain for all sorts of computer science problems involving algorithms, design, testing, systems, formal verification, software engineering, and more.